mlgg/BDAA-Final-Project/README.md

 The relevant project files in this repository include:

 1. Data files:

-		a) "Water_Right_Applications.csv":  a csv initially downloaded from https://data.wa.gov/Natural-Resources-Environment/Water-Right-Applications/9ubz-5r4b
+	a) "Water_Right_Applications.csv" (https://data.wa.gov/Natural-Resources-Environment/Water-Right-Applications/9ubz-5r4b)
-    -this dataset contains all relevant information taken from Water Right Applications in Washington State, and includes the              following fields:
+    	b) this dataset contains all relevant information taken from Water Right Applications in Washington State, and includes the               following fields:
           	1. "WR_DOC_ID" -- database key for the document
           	2. "DOCUMENT_NUMBER" -- Washington State document ID number
           	3. "DOCUMENT_TYPE" -- indicates whether the application is new or a change to an existing water right
           	4. "PURPOSE_CODE_LIST" -- short code indicating the purpose for which the water is to be used
           	5. "PERSON_LAST_OR_ORGANIZATION_NAME" -- name of person/organization making the application
           	6. "PRIORITY_DATE" -- date on which the application was made
           	7. "YEAR_APPLIED" -- year in which the applciation was made
           	8. "CFS" -- cubic feet per second water flow at this source
           	9. "GPM" -- gallons per minute water flow at this source
           	10. "DOMESTIC_UNITS" -- number of residential connections to be made to this source
           	11. "ACRE_FEET" -- acre feet water volume from this source
           	12. "ACRE_IRR" -- acres to be irrigated by this source
           	13. "COUNTY_NAME" -- county in which the source is located
           	14. "WRIA_NUMBER" -- watershed identification number
           	15. "WATERSHED" -- name of watershed supplying source
           	16. "CERT_NUM" -- certification number, no further explanation provided
           	17. "TRS" -- no explanation provided
           	18. "QUAD_DESIGNATION" -- designation of geographic quadrant in which the water source exists
           	19. "SOURCE_NAME" -- specific name of the water source
           	20. "TRIBUTARY_NAME" -- specific tributary contributing to the water source
           	21. "IMAGE_URL" -- when available, link to scan of the original paper application
           	22. "MAP_URL" -- links to the location shown on a map
           	23. "Latitude1" -- latitude of source
           	24. "Longitude1" -- longitude of source
           	25. "Location" -- geographic coordinates of source (latitude and longitude)

     b) "Purpose Code Key" (available as a download from the "About" tab in the above website)
        - this is a small table which keys the "PURPOSE_CODE" to a "PURPOSE_DESCRIPTION" for a better explanation of what the water will          be used for